 Using interfaces with Drag and Drop

 Earlier today i was refactoring some graphical components.
-I wanted to use an interface instead of concrete implementations for my drag and drop code… Although i was using an instance of Foo, and thus IFoo, the following code never allowed me to drop:
+I wanted to use an interface instead of concrete implementations for my drag and drop code… Although i was using an instance of Foo, and thus IFoo, the following code never allowed me to drop

 interface IFoo { }